FreeCAD/FreeCAD-documentation/wiki/Sandbox_TechDraw_TemplateExplained.md

 This document lists the necessary elements while building an A3 template.

-Just a text simple text editor is needed to create a simple svg file.
+Just a simple text editor is needed to create a simple svg file.
 The necessary lines could be typed or copied into the document.

 Such a tidied up file could be a basis for a Python macro\...